Enhanced and unenhanced dampings of the Kolmogorov flow: Introduction

-The present study is two fold.
+The present study is twofold.
 Firstly, we extend the analysis of Lin and Xu \cite{Lin} to the forced Navier-Stokes equation (\ref{NS}).
-Secondly, to the understanding of the problem in a different direction, we present exact solutions showing the problem in an explicit manner.
+Secondly, to the understanding of the problem in a different direction, we present exact solutions showing enhanced and unenhanced damping properties different to that of \cite{Lin} in an explicit manner.